samcondon4/EarthBasedExploratoryRover/README.md

-Petalinux project for control of the Earth Based Exploratory Rover (EBER) project.
+Main repository for the Earth Based Exploratory Rover (EBER) project.

 Images and video will be uploaded at a later point.